Free Aceh Movement: GAM II

-The group renewed its activities in the 1989, apparently with financial support from Libya and Iran, fielding around 1,000 soldiers.
+The group renewed its activities in 1989, apparently with financial support from Libya and Iran, fielding around 1,000 soldiers.
 This training from overseas meant that GAM soldiers were much more organised and better trained than the previous insurgency.
 To counter this new threat Aceh was declared an "area of special military operations" (Daerah Operasi Militer) or DOM in 1989.
 Special counter- insurgency troops were sent in and Aceh was locked down.
 Villages that were suspected of harbouring GAM operatives were burnt down and family members of suspected militants were kidnapped and tortured.
 Amnesty International called the military response "shock therapy" and it is believed 7,000 human rights abuses took place during DOM.
 GAM forces have also been suspected of Human Rights abuses.
 Extra judicial executions of suspected military informants and targeting of civilian infrastructure such as schools have both been attributed to GAM operations.

 In 1996, the Indonesian government announced the end of GAM as the counter-insurgency operations had effectively destroyed GAM as a guerrilla force.
 Surviving GAM members were forced to hide in Malaysia.

+Consequent of the war and continuation of the conflict, it led to the growth of Medan as the major centre for northern Sumatra.